rivernews/iriversland2-kubernetes/README.md

 - **[Iriversland2 Backend API](https://github.com/rivernews/iriversland2-api)**: the backend RESTful API in Django.
 - **[Iriversland2 Kubernetes](https://github.com/rivernews/iriversland2-kubernetes)**: (this repository) infrastructure as code provisioning the Kubernetes cluster for the backend server.

+The CircleCI for this repo dockerizes this repo as image and is for use of other projects as a base image (mainly in their CircleCI jobs) to run terraform and k8 commands.

 ## Prerequisites